 Meal Prep Containers (That Aren’t Plastic)

 Meal prep containers should be durable and reusable, versatile for both cold storage and heat and non-toxic.
 That means no plastic.
 So my favorite meal prep containers are all made from glass and silicone.
 These are exact meal prep containers I personally use for meal prep every week.

-To say that my recent Meal Prep video was popular would be an understatement.
+To say that my recent Meal Prep Ideas video was popular would be an understatement.
 I received hundreds and hundreds of comments within hours of posting that video.
 It was craziness.
 And the number one comment?
 “Please do more!”

-So needless to say, I will be doing more meal prep videos in the future, but today I wanted to share with you some of my favorite meal prep containers.
+So needless to say, I will be doing more meal prep recipes future, but today I wanted to share with you some of my favorite meal prep containers.

 If you plan on doing weekly meal prep it would be wise to invest in some good containers for all your food storage needs.
 So what makes a good container?
 Well, I think three things: 1) it’s durable and reusable 2) it can be used in both cold storage and warmed up, and 3) it’s non-toxic.